Media and Entertainment

 The transformation is just beginning.

-Digital disruption has affected media and entertainment perhaps more than any other industries.
-These companies must re-imagine their futures and examine not only how they do business, but how that talk about doing business.
+Digital disruption has affected the media and entertainment industry more than any other.
+These companies must reimagine their futures and examine how they do business, and talk about doing business.
 Movies that are in theaters today are in homes and streaming on phones tomorrow.
-Access is everywhere, all of the time, and this requires media companies to communicate in evolving markets to the consumers who live there.
+Access is everywhere, all the time, requiring media companies to communicate in evolving markets to the consumers who live there.

 Audiences and platforms are losing their distinct identities.